Meet the Minibeast Wildlife team!

 Here are our experienced staff

-Deanna has been working with wildlife for over 14 years.
+Deanna has been working with wildlife for almost 20 years.
 She studied zoology at Melbourne University and developed a fascination for small wildlife, namely invertebrates.

 She was a founding member of the Live Exhibits Unit at Melbourne Museum.
 During 11 years at the Museum, she was an integral part of the development of the hugely successful exhibition, Bugs Alive!